What is a State Machine? Complete Beginner's Guide to Statecharts

 The good news?
-You don’t need a PhD in computer science to understand or use state machines.
+You don’t need a PhD in computer science to understand or use finite state machines.
 In fact, state machines (or statecharts, as they’re often called in modern tools) are a simple and powerful way to model behavior in many kinds of systems.
-They’re especially useful for reactive systems—systems that respond to external events like button presses, sensor triggers, or user input.
+They’re especially useful for event-driven programming—systems that respond to external events like button presses, sensor triggers, or user input.
 Think of elevators, washing machines, or even interactive UIs.

 Once you start using state machines, you’ll realize they’re not some abstract, academic concept—they’re a practical and readable way to design systems that respond to real-world events.